viettoan151/TM_Robot_Client/README.md

 # TM-Robot-Client
-The client control for Techman TM5 robot arm
+The client control for Techman TM5 robot arm.
 Modules are shown in level top-down

 **robot_test.py**